py2ai/py2ai.github.io/_posts/2020-12-23-Socket-Programming-send-receive-live-audio.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: audio_socket
-summary: This tutorial is about sending and receiving audio data over wifi between server and client.
+description: This tutorial is about sending and receiving audio data over wifi between server and client.
 ---
 Hi friends!
 In a previous tutorial we used opencv to obtain video frames of webcam and send them over wifi to server/client.
 Below is the video about basics of socket programming.